-Expanding protection options for women and men
+Expanding options for dual protection

-The Woman’s Condom gives women and men an additional choice for dual protection.
-It is a new female condom designed to provide protection from pregnancy and sexually transmitted infections (STIs)—including HIV—and to be highly pleasurable and acceptable.
-The Woman’s Condom has unique design features that enable easy insertion, secure fit during use, good sensation, and easy removal.
+To help bring additional lifesaving dual protection options to women and men, PATH and our partners developed the Woman’s Condom, a second-generation female condom.
+The Woman’s Condom was designed to provide dual protection and to be highly acceptable and pleasurable.
+It has special design features that enable easy insertion, secure fit during use, good sensation, and easy removal.
 Read more >>

-With funding from USAID under CONRAD, PATH developed the Woman’s Condom by consulting with and testing the product among women and couples in several countries.
+With funding from the United States Agency for International Development (USAID) under CONRAD, PATH developed the Woman’s Condom over a six-year period with input from women and couples on four continents.
 Engaging users as co-designers helped us develop a highly acceptable new female condom positioned to meet the needs of a diverse range of users.
 Read more >>

 PATH received support from many donors to develop, validate, and build markets for the Woman’s Condom.
-We gratefully acknowledge support from the United States Agency for International Development under the CONRAD program and the PATH HealthTech program, the Bill & Melinda Gates Foundation, the Netherlands Ministry of Foreign Affairs, Universal Access to Female Condoms, the Lemelson Foundation, William and Flora Hewlett Foundation, and others.
+We gratefully acknowledge support from USAID under the CONRAD program and the PATH HealthTech program, the Bill & Melinda Gates Foundation, the Netherlands Ministry of Foreign Affairs, Universal Access to Female Condoms Joint Programme, the Lemelson Foundation, the William and Flora Hewlett Foundation, and others.